mmulholl/testspringgit/.github/ISSUE_TEMPLATE/bug_report.md

 **Please provide information relevant to the bug**

-Microclimate Version :
+What version of Microclimate are you running? :

-Local/IBM Cloud Private :
+Are you running Microclimate Locally or on IBM Cloud Private? :

-Operating System and Version :
+What Operating System and version are you to run Microclimate? :

-Browser and Version :
+What browser and version are you suing to access the Microclimate UI? :

 Description of the issue :